OSGConnect/tutorial-ScalingUp-Python/README.md

     queue
     ...

+Let us submit the above job

+    $ condor_submit ScalingUp-PythonCals.submit
+    Submitting job(s)..........
+    10 job(s) submitted to cluster 329838.

+Apply your `condor_q` and `connect watch` knowledge to see this job progress.
+After all jobs finished, execute the `post_script.sh  script to sort the results.

+    ./post_script.sh

 A major part of the job description file looks same as the previous example.
-The main difference is the arguments and how we supply them.
-Each time the queue command appears in the script, the expression before the queue would replace or add to the job description that appears on the top of the file.
+The main difference is that the addition of  `arguments` keyword.
+Each time the queue command appears in the script, the expression(s) before the queue would be added to the job description.

 We may get tired of typing the argument and queue expressions again and again in the above job description file.
-There is a way to implement compact queue expression that expands the arguments for each job.
+There is a way to implement compact queue expression and  expand the arguments for each job.
 Take a look at the job description file in Example3.

-    cat Example3/ScalingUp-PythonCals.submit
+    $ cat Example3/ScalingUp-PythonCals.submit
     ...
     queue arguments from (
     -9 9 -9 9